by Katherina Baranova MD and Matthew J. Cecchini MD PhD FRCPC

-Your doctor will consider your symptoms, medical history, recent travel, and medications taken to determine the cause of the diffuse alveolar damage.
+Your doctor will consider your symptoms, medical history, recent travel, and medications taken to determine the cause of the DAD.
 If no cause can be found, a diagnosis of “acute interstitial pneumonia” is made.
 The prognosis for patients with acute interstitial pneumonia is poor and there are no specific treatments available currently.

 If your doctor suspects that you have an acute lung injury, they may perform a procedure called a biopsy which removes a small tissue sample for examination by a pathologist.
 Your pathologist will look at the tissue sample under the microscope and may order additional tests to help determine the cause.